bengsfort/dungeon-crawler/NOTES.md

 - Protobuf compatibility after?
 - Once we have movement working, then continue with rendering?

+Flow should go:
+- Go to main page
+  + Create room / join room
+- Redirects to game view with the room ID set in your ENV_CONFIG window var
+- Client networking uses that to connect to the room ID
+- Server networking puts clients for each room ID into their own queues, so each room is self contained
+- Each room has it's own instance of the runtime loop going

+use `dotenv`, in `dev` have routes for pre-set world rooms for testing/iterating!

 ## Rendering

 From conversation with Göksel: